mozilla/pkipolicy/rootstore/policy.md

 In normal circumstances, Mozilla requires that audits MUST be performed by a Qualified Auditor, as defined in the Baseline Requirements section 8.2.

+A Qualified Auditor MUST have relevant IT Security experience, or have audited a number of CAs, and be independent and not conflicted.
+Individuals have competence, partnerships and corporations do not.
+Audit documentation of individual auditor qualifications MUST be provided to Mozilla that is sufficient for Mozilla to determine the competence, experience, and independence of the Qualified Auditor.
+Mozilla will review each individual auditor’s credentials and ensure that any Qualified Auditor has the collective set of skills required by section 8.2 of the Baseline Requirements.

-If a CA wishes to use auditors who do not fit that definition, they MUST receive written permission from Mozilla to do so in advance of the start of the audit engagement.
+If a CA wishes to use auditors who do not fit the definition of Qualified Auditor, then it MUST receive written permission from Mozilla to do so in advance of the start of the audit engagement.
 Mozilla will make its own determination as to the suitability of the suggested party or parties, at its sole discretion.

 ### 3.3 CPs and CPSes ###